 1 tbsp maple syrup

 In a bowl, combine the dried figs and soak overnight in filtered water until the figs are tender and rehydrated.
 Drain and rinse.
 Transfer to a blender and puree into a thick paste.
 If it is too thick to blend, add a splash of water, just enough to soften it until it blends.
 Transfer to a bowl and set aside.

 Preheat oven to 350F.
 In a large mixing bowl, sift the flour, sugar, carob, baking powder, cinnamon and salt together into a fine flour.
-Mix in the rolled oats.
+Mix in the rolled oats and ground almonds.
 In a separate smaller bowl, whisk the eggs until light.
 Continue whisking the olive oil and orange juice into the liquid mixture.
 Next, fold the liquid into the bowl of flour.
 Add the orange zest, maple and fig puree.
 Fold together until fully combined.
 Pour into a greased spring-form cake pan.
 Bake for 45-50 minutes, until slightly firm but still moist.
 Remove from oven, allow to cool before removing from the pan.
 Serve with a dusting of carob and cinnamon on top.

 Makes one 9-inch cake